haiwen/seafile-admin-docs/manual/setup_binary/installation_ce.md

 ## Requirements

 Please refer [here](../setup/system_requirements.md#seafile-ce) for system requirements about Seafile CE.
+In general, we recommend that you should have at least 2G RAM and a 2-core CPU (> 2GHz).

 ## Setup